Cisco-Talos/Xfiletrator/README.md

 ---

+## YAML Linting & Quality Checks

+This project uses [yamllint](https://github.com/adrienverge/yamllint) to enforce consistent YAML formatting and catch common errors in all `.yml` files.

+- **Pre-commit hook:**
+  - A pre-commit hook is configured to automatically lint YAML files before every commit.
+To enable it, run:
+    ```sh
+    pip install pre-commit
+    npm run precommit-install
+    ```
+  - The hook will prevent commits with YAML formatting issues (except for document start, line length, and comment spacing, which are intentionally disabled).

+- **GitHub Actions:**
+  - Every push and pull request triggers a GitHub Actions workflow that runs yamllint on all YAML files.
+This ensures all contributions meet the same quality standards.

+- **Manual linting:**
+  - You can manually lint all YAML files at any time with:
+    ```sh
+    yamllint yml/
+    ```

+- **Configuration:**
+  - Linting rules are defined in the `.yamllint` file.
+Some rules (document start, line length, and comment spacing) are disabled to reduce noise and focus on relevant issues.

+---

 ## Framework Structure

 Each tool is documented in its own YAML file, located in the `/yml/` directory.
 These entries capture: